HackEPFL/rust-workshop-slides/slides.md

 You can think of them as (better) Java interfaces.
 They are in fact very similar to Haskell's typeclasses.

-One of the main difference is that you can define a trait implementation separately from the struct definition, even in another module.
+One of the main differences is that you can define a trait implementation separately from the struct definition, even in another module.
 This means that you can eg. implement a trait you defined yourself for a type provided by a library.

 They're also much more powerful (but won't get into too much detail here).